Paying for Your Degree

 Master of Engineering Dean's Fellowship

 Cornell’s College of Engineering offers merit-based, full-tuition fellowships.
-All M.Eng. applicants will automatically be considered for a fellowship as part of the standard application process, with no extra application required.
+Each field will nominate top applicants for this award and selections will be made by a committee.
+No extra application is required.
 The number of M.Eng.
 Dean’s Fellows chosen will depend on the amount of funding available in a given year.

 Master of Engineering Committee (MEC) Scholarships

-Scholarships of $20,000 or up to a full tuition are awarded to the most outstanding applicants to the M.Eng. degree program.
+Scholarships of $25,000 or up to a full tuition are awarded to the most outstanding applicants to the M.Eng. degree program.
 The amount of the award is based on merit.
 Applicants are nominated for an MEC Scholarship by their graduate field, and selections are made by the Master of Engineering Committee.
-All M.Eng. applicants will automatically be considered for a scholarship as part of the standard application process, with no extra application required.

 Awarded by the Diversity Programs in Engineering to underrepresented minorities.
 Cornell Engineering (Ithaca, NY, campus only) is a member of the GEM Consortium.
 Cornell Engineering offers one (1) year of fellowship support for GEM fellows.
 Open to PhD and M.Eng. students, this fellowship requires an application: GEM Fellowship application